drufball/yosai/_drafts/threshold.md

 <br />
 <br />

 Eizo and Denri stood at the edge of the village as the hunting party prepared.
-The plan was to have a small group attack the Blades at the front while Denri snuck in the back.
+A small group was going to attack the Blades at the front while Denri snuck in the back.

-"Any other big abilities I should know to look out for?"
+"Any other big abilities I should be on the look out for?"

-"Their power focuses through their blades and can cut nearly anything.
+"They focus their power through their blades.
 Do not try to block their blows.
 You have to dodge.
-And they will heal quickly, so do not count one out just because they have fallen to the ground."
+And they will heal quickly, so do not count one out just because they've fallen to the ground."

 "Oh, great.
 Unkillable killing machines.
-No big deal.
-Remind me again why you wanted to quit these folks?"
+Remind me again why you quit?"

 Eizo ignored the frenetic humor and grabbed Denri by the shoulders.
 "Are you sure you want to do this?
-I thought you hated the monsters living in the wilderness.
+I thought you hated wilderness monsters.
 Why risk your life for them now?"

-Denri shrugged, trying to look calm.
-"I'm not some bleeding heart for all monster kind now.
+Denri shrugged.
+"I'm not gonna be a bleeding heart for all monster kind.
 But these people are trying to be better.
-Some of them have a lot to atone for, and I don't like all of them, but they're trying."
+I don't like all of them, but they're trying."

 "That's very honorable of you."

 "Yeah, well, that's me.
-Brave hero standing for her ideals like a big old idiot right here."
+Brave hero standing up for the little guy like a big old idiot right here."

 There was a companionable silence as the two stood waiting for the tengu to finish their preparations.

 Denri looked at Eizo sideways.
 "By the way, what was the deal with you back in that meeting?
 The whole time I've known you, you're decisive military man through and through.
 But back there you turned green the moment Jakucho asked your opinion."

 Eizo looked away.
 "It was nothing."

-Denri elbowed the man.
+Denri elbowed him.
 His ribs weren't quite so bony anymore.
 "Hey, none of that.
 Remember what Aki said.
 Family now."

-Eizo continued staring across the tengu as they prepared.
+Eizo stared across the preparing tengu for a moment longer.
 He returned his attention to Denri with a sigh.
 "I thought I could be a better person if I gave up a life of killing and violence.
-But then I spared Hattori during that fight and he nearly killed Aki.
+But I spared Hattori and he nearly killed Aki.
 I've been wrong so many times.
 I just don't want to make decisions with people's lives anymore."

 Denri wanted to tell Eizo that was stupid.
 You don't get to avoid morality just because it's hard.
-But Eizo's face looked so sad and uncertain.
+But Eizo looked so sad and uncertain.
 And she didn't want to punish him for opening up.
 "Well, you're in luck.
 Aki and I are pretty much the best, so you can leave the decision making to us for a while and not feel too bad."

-Eizo smiled.
+Eizo gave a brittle smile.
 "That's the plan."

 "Great, just one more reason not to die.
 No pressure or anything."